Photon condensation, Van Vleck paramagnetism, and chiral cavities: Model

 is the single-molecule Hamiltonian.
 Here, $\hat{c}_{j,k}^\dagger$ ($\hat{c}_{j,k}$) creates (destroys) an electron on the $j$-th site of the $k$-th plaquette, $t_{j,j+1}=\delta_{j,0} t^\prime+(1-\delta_{j,0})t$ is the tunnelling amplitude between neighboring sites of a plaquette, and

-where $\tau \in [t,-t]$ (with $t<0$ is assumed to be real, without any loss of generality) and $\Theta \in [0,\pi[$ are the tunneling ``intensity'' and phase, respectively.
+where $\tau \in {[-t,t]}$ (with $t{ >}0$ is assumed to be real, without any loss of generality) and $\Theta \in [0,\pi[$ are the tunneling ``intensity'' and phase, respectively.
 We emphasize that we have taken $t^\prime \neq t$ to simulate different physical conditions.
-For example, letting $\tau \to 0$ physically corresponds to opening up the closed plaquette, breaking the $0$-$1$ link.
-For $\Theta \neq 0$, the Hamiltonian is not invariant under time-reversal symmetry, and the plaquette supports a circulating ground-state current.
-Viceversa, when $\Theta=0$ no ground-state currents can flow.
-Finally, we note that a finite value of $\Theta$ can be physically obtained by applying an external, classical magnetic field along the $z$ direction.
+For $\Theta \neq 0$ ($\Theta \in ]0,\pi[$, yielding therefore ${\rm Im}[t'] \neq 0$), the electronic Hamiltonian is not invariant under time-reversal symmetry (TRS), and the plaquette supports a circulating ground-state current.
+Viceversa, when $\Theta=0$ the system is invariant under TRS and no ground-state currents flow.
+As discussed in Appendix~\ref{subsec: sm external field}, Hamiltonians like the one in Eq.~(\ref{eq:single_molecule_Hamiltonian_no_cavity}), which break TRS, can be physically obtained by applying an external, classical magnetic field along the $\hat{\bm z}$ direction.
+Note that, counterintuitively, also the particular case $\Theta=0$ and $t'=-t$ (which respects TRS) can be obtained by applying a particular classical transverse static magnetic field ${\bm B}_{\rm cl}$ to a system of square molecules that, in the absence of such field, have four identical hopping parameters $t_{j,j+1}=t~\forall j$, as detailed in Appendix~\ref{subsec: sm external field}.
+Note that, despite the presence of ${\bm B}_{\rm cl}$, the Hamiltonian in this case respects TRS.
+This occurs for a special magnetic field, ${\bm B}_{\rm cl} = \pm B_{\pi} \hat{\bm z}$, with $B_{\pi}= c \pi / (e A_{\rm p})$.
+Consider, indeed, the case in which one is in the presence of ${\bm B}_{\rm cl} = \pm B_{\pi} \hat{\bm z}$.
+In both cases, it is easy to check that one gets $\Theta=0$ and $t'=-t$.
+Now, applying TRS has the net result of changing the classical field from ${\bm B}_{\rm cl}$ into $-{\bm B}_{\rm cl} = \mp B_{\pi} \hat{\bm z}$.
+We conclude that at the fields ${\bm B}_{\rm cl} = \pm B_{\pi} \hat{\bm z}$ one gets a Hamiltonian that is invariant under TRS.

 We now couple the molecular system to a single-mode cavity with a non-vanishing magnetic field oriented along the $z$ direction.
 The dynamics of the total system is governed by the following Hamiltonian